Easy Foods to Grow Without a Garden

 I have never had a garden.
-For the past several years I’ve lived in small urban spaces with little to no outdoor room.
-I have often yearned to grow things, but haven’t had much of an idea of how to get started.
-So when I started editing stories in EatingWell Magazine about ways to grow food in your kitchen or with little outdoor space, I was stoked—no more excuses not to grow some of my own food!
+I have often wanted to grow things, but for the past several years I’ve lived in small urban spaces with little to no outdoor space.
+So I started researching ways to grow food in your kitchen.
+Turns out there are some foods that you can grow with little outdoor space.
+Now I have no more excuses not to grow some of my own food!
 Here are some easy ways to get started:

 Must Read: 13 Easy-to-Grow Vegetables and Herbs